 For starters, where does the deal need to be filed?
 This is a crucial question, as there are potentially serious consequences for failing to make a required merger control filing, including the imposition of heavy fines.
 Unfortunately, it can be tricky to determine where filings are required in a given case.
 Although an ever-increasing number of countries have some form of merger control law, there remains very little standardisation, with each merger control regime continuing to have its own test to determine which transactions amount to a notifiable event.
 Some jurisdictions catch only changes in control, while others also cover certain acquisitions of non-controlling minority stakes.
 Moreover, every jurisdiction has its own filing thresholds based on various factors such as the parties’ turnover, asset value, market share and the size of the transaction.
 Given this, determining where to file requires a careful country-by-country analysis.

 In the case of the present transaction, a filing requirement in the United States immediately comes to mind, as both of the parties are American.
-The European Union does as well, although it is not yet clear whether a filing to the European Commission would be required or whether the individual EU Member State authorities would have jurisdiction.
-(At least pre-Brexit there is no risk of having to file to both the European Commission and the UK Competition and Markets Authority, an advantage that will no longer exist once the UK leaves the EU.)
+The European Union does as well, although it is not yet clear whether a filing to the European Commission would be required or whether the individual EU Member State authorities would have jurisdiction; and what if Brexit finally happens?
+Could it end up that both the European Commission and the UK Competition and Markets Authority would have jurisdiction to review?
 Might a filing also be required in China, Japan or Korea?
 These are important merger control regimes and Asia is a key market for the target company.
 What about Canada?
-Both parties have plants there.
+Both parties have production there.
 What about Brazil and Mexico?
 Russia and Ukraine?
 Australia and New Zealand?
 Are there other jurisdictions that might not be on the parties’ radar but should be?

 The questions in this guide cover the key rules relevant for a merger control filing assessment, including: what kind of transactions have to be notified, what are the filing thresholds, what is the procedure and timeline for notification and approval, what are the substantive considerations of the authorities and what kind of enforcement record do the authorities have?
 However, the questions also go beyond the letter of the law and probe for useful answers on how these rules are applied in practice.
 For instance, the questions on applicable fines for failure to file not only ask whether such penalties exist and what their legal maximum is, but, more importantly, whether these penalties are applied in practice and what penalties have been imposed recently.